TanmayJain97/Address-Book-App/README.md

 # Address-Book-App

-Modified to UC 4 - Create HomePage form and populate it using Local Storage data
+Modified to UC 5 - Remove Contact from Local Storage data